microsoft/msticpy/docs/source/data_acquisition/DataProviders.rst

 - **data_environments** []: A list of the Data Environments that the defined queries can be run against (1 or more)
-- **data_families** []: A list of Data Families the defined queries related to, these families are defined as part of msticpy.data.query_defns
+- **data_families** []: A list of Data Families the defined queries related to, these families are defined as part of msticpy.data.query_defns but you can add custom ones.
 - **tags** []: A list of tags to help manage definition files (this is not currently used